vippsas/vipps-login-api/vipps-login-api.md

 **NB!**
 This service is currently in a pre release version.
 This documentation will be expanded, and is likely to undergo changes as we move closer to a public release.

+The service does at the moment only support devices running iOS, but Android support will be added before the public release.

 # Core concepts
 ## OAuth 2.0